guar47/react-tutorial-tic-tac-toe/README.md

 * :white_check_mark: Done.
 Display the location for each move in the format (col, row) in the move history list.

-* :clock1030: In progress.
+* :white_check_mark: Done.
 Bold the currently selected item in the move list.

 * :clock1030: In progress.
 Rewrite Board to use two loops to make the squares instead of hardcoding them.